What is Endometriosis?

 How is Endometriosis Diagnosed?

-If you’re experiencing pain and heavy bleeding, make an appointment with us for an examination.
-Many different conditions present with similar symptoms.
+If you’re experiencing pelvic pain and heavy bleeding or any symptom of endometriosis, make an appointment with us for an examination.
+Many different conditions present with similar endometriosis symptoms.
 At your appointment, we will go your medical history and perform a physical and pelvic exam.

-The only way to diagnose endometriosis with certainty is to take a look at your pelvic organs with surgery.
+The most common type is laparoscopy.
 A laparoscopy is a surgical procedure in which a thin, flexible, lighted instrument is inserted through a small incision in the abdomen.
+The surgeon uses a small viewing instrument with a light, called a laparoscope, to look at the reproductive organs, intestines, and other surfaces to see if there is any endometriosis.
 The doctor may take a biopsy of the tissue for further testing.

 There are a few different treatments available for endometriosis.
 You and your doctor will have a discussion about the best course of treatment for you based on the severity of your symptoms and your plans to bear children in the future.